OHSU Doernbecher Children’s Hospital provides specialty care for children in Hillsboro and Western Washington County. We offer:

 Conditions we treat

-Our doctors have the expertise to treat infants and children with the following health issues:
+Our doctors have the expertise to treat infants and children with a variety of health issues, including:

 - Recovery after surgery

-If your child requires urgent or emergency care, our pediatric hospitalist will also care for them in Hillsboro Medical Center’s emergency department.
+If your child requires urgent or emergency care, our pediatric hospitalist is also available to assist in their care in Hillsboro Medical Center’s emergency department.

 Neonatal Intensive Care Unit